-Signing-up for credit cards through partner links earns us a commission.
+Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-If you don’t know all 20 of Marriott’s hotel brands, you could be missing out on redeeming your points at some great spots.
+If you don’t know all 31 of the Marriott hotel brands, you could be missing out on redeeming and earning Marriott points at some great spots.
 That’s because several brands, like Protea or Autograph Collection, don’t come with the Marriott name.

 Marriott Hotel Brands